drfh/Crow/README.md

 Crow
 ====

-An alerting and notification system for
+An alerting and notification system for Office IT users.